chenerinv/Linac_WireScan_Advanced/README.md

 - remove the upload button and have its functionalities be absorbed into the completion of "Browse"

-- add example json to help page & fix the look of the help page
+- add example json to help page

 - troubleshoot why D81, 83, E1, E3 don't work with acsys...
 - fix that click focus hates combobox -- there's a pass right now to prevent the error